 I started with a population of 1000, and default genome parameters (mutation rate).
 The very first generation got it figured out that it needs to go right and down to advance, and then got stuck there for the next some thousand generations.

 The first evolutional milestone came several hours later, when the agent figured out how to go the other two directions, and started finishing most of the mazes.

-At this point, I only evaluated each agent against 20 mazes that were random each time (not just for each generation but for each agent).
+At this point, it only evaluated each agent against 20 mazes that were random each time (not just for each generation but for each agent).
 I realized it was not doing much good, since some mazes are just a straight line across while others require backtracking, which made the fitness based on the probability of getting simpler mazes, rather that actual performance.
-To fix this, I specified a fixed seed for each maze, and also raised the number of mazes to 100.
+To fix this, I specified a fixed seed for each maze, and also raised the number of mazes from 20 to 100.

 While I was at it I figured I might as well cache it too, along with the fitness value (represented by the green tiles).
 That sped up the simulation significantly.